quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint validates a remote address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess.
 This frame MUST be sent in a packet that is sent to the new address.
 Once a PATH_RESPONSE frame containing the same payload is received, the address is considered to be valid.

+The new address is not considered valid until a PATH_RESPONSE frame containing the same payload is received, even if the packet containing the PATH_CHALLENGE frame is acknowledged.

 The PATH_RESPONSE frame can use any path on its return.

 An endpoint MAY send multiple PATH_CHALLENGE frames to handle packet loss or to make additional measurements on a new network path.

 An endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
-Using fresh values allows the endpoint to measure the time taken to respond to a challenge.

 If the PATH_CHALLENGE frame is determined to be lost, a new PATH_CHALLENGE frame SHOULD be generated.
 This PATH_CHALLENGE frame MUST include new data that is